- Financial Term Glossary

 A debt validation letter is meant to get everyone on the same page and assure you that the debt is legitimate.
 You're free to dispute incorrect information provided by the debt collector.

-More about debt validation letters
+More about debt validation letter

 When a debt collector tells you how much money it thinks you owe, it's often called a debt validation notification.
 When you request these details, it's often called a debt validation letter.
 The letter you send to a debt collector could also be called a debt verification letter.
 There is no official, universally accepted name for your letter or for their letter, but the labels don’t matter.
 Here’s what’s important: